KonradIT/goprohero/README.md

 * Trigger using volume rockers (up = record/take pic, down = stop)
 * Lots of settings
 * Profiles (action, indoor, cinematic)
+* HeroControl: notification with controls for the lockscreen, android wear, etc...

 And more